Moh88CS/Java-BDD/README.md

 # Java BDD API Testing Framework with Cucumber and RESTAssured

-This project is a **Behavior-Driven Development (BDD)** API testing framework built using **Java**, **Cucumber**, and **RESTAssured**.
+This project is a **Behavior-Driven Development (BDD)** API testing framework built using **Java**, **Cucumber**, and **RESTAssured**, fully testing Atlassian's Trello APIs (CRUD operations).
 It transforms the traditional RESTAssured API testing approach into a BDD-style framework, enabling collaboration between technical and non-technical stakeholders by writing tests in a human-readable format.
 The framework is designed to automate RESTful API testing with a focus on clarity, maintainability, and scalability.

 ## Features